Watch out for these plants!

 Giant hogweed is an invasive plant originating from southwest Asia, and has been identified in several locations in Ontario.
 It grows best in habitats like old fields and open woodlands, and has been found growing in ditches, streams and along roadsides.
 This plant spreads quickly and crowds out native plant species, which in turn decreases biodiversity.

-Leaves: Leaves are spiked with a pronounced jagged appearance.
+Leaves: Large leaves are spiked with a pronounced jagged appearance, can be 3 feet wide.

 Learn more about giant hogweed and its look-alikes here!